 The expertise gap was real.
 It may not be anymore.

 For decades, the obvious objection to municipal software ownership has been workforce.
 Cities can't hire software engineers.
 They can't compete with tech-sector salaries.
-They don't have the institutional knowledge to evaluate code, manage deployments, or maintain systems over time.
-The expertise simply isn't in the building.
+The vendor model wasn't just convenient.
+It was the only realistic option for organizations that employ planners and clerks, not developers.

 What municipalities are actually buying

-What the vendor provides isn't technology.
-It's assembly and accountability.
-They took commodity components, configured them for a government context, and attached a phone number for when something goes wrong.
 That has real value.
 But it's not $14,000-a-year-with-no-data-portability value.
 And it's certainly not $78,000-a-year value, which is what some state agencies pay for the same fundamental system.
+The premium isn't for complexity.
+It's for the absence of alternatives.

 From human-centered design to agent-centered design